JrndD/JrndD-jrndblog.github.io/content/posts/Versioning/SharePointAdvancedVersioning.md

 The above code can also be run per library, but I have not tested it.
 (New-PnPLibraryFileVersionBatchDeleteJob)

-Congratilations!
+Congratulations!
 You have now enabled automatic versioning for SharePoint Online and saved your company a lot of money.
 Ensure you write down your achievements and send them to your managers.
 ### Where can I learn more?
 Microsoft documentation: [(Microsoft Learn: Plan version storage)](https://learn.microsoft.com/en-us/sharepoint/plan-version-storage)